johnbeve/PHI-696/Project-3/JCheung-P3-README.md

 <img width="717" alt="P38" src="https://user-images.githubusercontent.com/123851163/223024645-615a7a41-99ce-4fb9-a7f0-13a077c0871f.png">

-(Comment: This is a graph based on Mermaid, representing the following relations:
+This is a graph based on Mermaid, representing the following relations:

 – John (as an Object) participates_in John’s running (as a process), and John bears John’s speeds 1, 2, and 3, all of which are instances of dispositions.

 –  John’s running includes 3 temporal parts: John’s beginning stage, John’s middle stage, and John’s final stage, each of which is a process.
 Besides, John’s beginning stage precedes John’s middle stage which precedes John’s final stage.

 – A process realizes one’s disposition.
 So John’s beginning stage realizes John’s speed 1, John’s middle stage realizes John’s speed 2, and John’s final stage realizes John’s speed 3.

 – Change in John’s speed: John's Speed is decreased_in_magnitude_relative_to John's Speed 2 (that is, speed 1＜speed 2), and John's Speed 2 is increased_in_magnitude_relative_to John's Speed 3 (that is, speed 2＞speed 3)

-– John’s running occurs in this 3-hour, which is instance_of one-dimensional temporal region.)
+– John’s running occurs in this 3-hour, which is instance_of one-dimensional temporal region.